TOP

 Although I have discussed the location of Château Clerc-Milon in relation to Pauillac and to Mousset, where the new cellars have been built, I have not so far pointed you towards Milon, the village that gave its name to the Clerc-Milon estate (as well as other notable properties, the aforementioned Château Duhart-Milon, and the lesser known Château Haut-Milon for example).
 This little village is situated a little way to the west of Mousset and Château Clerc-Milon, closer to Château Lafite-Rothschild, at the northern edge of the Pauillac appellation.

-This helps to illustrate the remarkably parcellated nature of Clerc-Milon, which comprises over 100 separate vineyard plots, scattered around Milon and, as described above, closer to Mousset where the new cellars are built.
-When the property was acquired by Baron Philippe, the 16-or-so hectares that came into his possession were dotted here and there, but as he reconstituted the vineyard he focused on land towards the east, closer to the water.
-As a consequence although thee are still some inland plots, today the majority of the Clerc-Milon vineyards are situated on the Mousset crest overlooking the Gironde.
+This helps to illustrate the rather curious migratory history of Clerc-Milon, as although this village gave the property half of its name, the vineyards are today located to the east, nearer the Gironde.
+Looking back to when the property was acquired by Baron Philippe in 1970, the 16-or-so hectares that came into his possession were dotted here and there, including parcels scattered around Milon and other northern corners of the Pauillac appellation.
+As he reconstituted and expanded the vineyard – through purchases and parcel exchanges – he focused on land towards the east, closer to the water.
+As a consequence today the majority of the Clerc-Milon vineyard is situated to the east of the D2, on the Mousset crest, overlooking the Gironde.